 1. Levothyroxine is a one-size-fits-all treatment approach

-2. T3 – and not T4 (thyroxine) – is the active thyroid hormone
+2. T3 (and not T4) is the active thyroid hormone

-There are two thyroid hormones: T4 (tetra-iodothyronine or Thyroxine) and T3 (tri-iodothyronine).
+The tyroid gland produces three hormones: T4 (tetra-iodothyronine or Thyroxine), T3 (tri-iodothyronine), and calcitonin.
+T4 and T3 are what we call the thyroid hormones.
+(Calcitonin is involved with our calcium metabolism.)
 T4 has four iodine atoms and T3 has three iodine atoms.

 3. Presumption that Levothyroxine will Convert to T3 is Unscientific